Xahau/xahaud/src/xrpld/app/consensus/ConsensusExtensionsDesign.md

 - No peer entropy hash is observed in time: fall back to the Tier 1 digest.

-The fallback pseudo-transaction is deterministic — every node derives the same digest from `(HashPrefix::entropyFallback, parentLedgerHash, agreedTxSetHash, seq)` — and labeled with `EntropyTier = consensus_fallback`, `EntropyCount = 0`, `EntropyDenominator = 0`, and an empty `EntropyContributors` bitmap.
+The fallback pseudo-transaction is deterministic — every node derives the same digest from `(HashPrefix::entropyFallback, parentLedgerHash, buildTxSetHash, seq)`, where `buildTxSetHash` is the agreed set after removing only supplied ConsensusEntropy and Export synthetic transactions — and labels it with `EntropyTier = consensus_fallback`,
+`EntropyCount = 0`, `EntropyDenominator = 0`, and an empty
+`EntropyContributors` bitmap.
 Non-fallback entropy records both the contributor count and the active-validator denominator used for the validator-quorum